Let’s stay in touch

 In terms of usability, LiDAR enables accurate spatial mapping.
 The mapping isn’t just accurate, it is actually so much faster than a traditional RGB camera.
 Users don’t have to shake their phones around to unlock AR interactions, making it a more easy-going UX that might cater to a broader audience.

-Snap also launched its Lens Studio 3.2 allowing AR developers to take advantage of lidar and create lidar-powered Lenses for the iPhone 12 Pro and the iPhone 12 Pro Max.
+Snap also launched its Lens Studio 3.2 allowing Augmented Reality (AR) mobile developers to take advantage of lidar and create lidar-powered Lenses for the iPhone 12 Pro and the iPhone 12 Pro Max.

 TikTok too Launched a LiDAR-powered AR Effect Earlier this Year